 (4) Specialized Directories.
-You can check any available specialized directory, such as Who's Who in American Law, Best Lawyers in America, Super Lawyers, American's Leading Lawyers for Business, American Bank Attorneys or Directory of Bankruptcy Attorneys.
+You can check any available specialized directory, such as Who's Who in American Law, Best Lawyers in America, Super Lawyers, Chambers USA, American Bank Attorneys or Directory of Bankruptcy Attorneys.
 Who's Who is available on Westlaw (MARQUIS).

 If the attorney teaches at a law school, you can check Jurist - The Law Professors' Directory, the AALS Directory of Law Teachers, and/or the "Law Schools" section of Martindale-Hubbell.

 Some practice groups have their own specialized directories, such as World Trademark Review 1000 - The World's Leading Trademark Professionals.

 Some regions have their own specialized directories too, such as Washington's Best Lawyers by The Washingtonian.
 Best Lawyers publishes several city-specific newspaper inserts sometimes called "Top Rated Lawyers" (see e.g. here).

 If the attorney works for a corporation, see the "Corporate Counsel" section of the Company Personnel entry.